skit-ai/tech/_posts/2022-04-24-end-of-utterance-detection.md

 [Sato et al's](http://www.cs.cmu.edu/afs/cs/Web/People/dod/papers/sato-icslp02.pdf) work inputs over 100 different kinds of features like syntactic, semantic, final word, and prosody to decision trees to model when to take a turn.
 Albeit simplistic, their model achieved an accuracy of 83.9%, compared to the baseline of 76.2%.
 However, this approach can misclassify the IPU as a pause and uses a fixed threshold of 750 ms for pauses.
 To overcome this limitation, [Ferrer et al](https://www.sri.com/wp-content/uploads/2021/12/is_the_speaker_done_yet.pdf) condition a decision-tree classifier on the length of the pause after IPU continuously and classify on the prosodic features and n-grams of the words.
 [Raux and Eskenazi](https://aclanthology.org/W08-0101.pdf) cluster silences based on dialogue features and set a single threshold for each cluster, minimizing the overall latency by over 50% on the Let's Go dataset.

+Another shortcoming with the above approaches is that they are trained on human-computer dialogue corpus.
+But we want to learn a model for human-human dialogues.
+Transferring models from human-human to human-computer based systems is not feasible.
+So, some authors like ([Raux, Eskenazi](https://aclanthology.org/W08-0101.pdf) & [Meena et al.](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.704.2085&rep=rep1&type=pdf)] use **bootstrapping**.
+First, a more simplistic model of turn-taking is implemented in a system and interactions are recorded.
+Then, the data is then manually annotated with suitable TRPs, and trained using a machine learning model like LSTM.
+Another approach is a **Wizard-of-Oz** setup, where a hidden operator controls the system and makes the turn-taking decisions as used in [Maier et al.](https://qmro.qmul.ac.uk/xmlui/bitstream/handle/123456789/55075/Maier%20et%20al.%202017.%20Towards%20Deep%20End-of-Turn%20Prediction.pdf?sequence=1)

+Some previous approaches utilize reinforcement learning as well.
+For example, [Jonsdottir et al](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.149.6018&rep=rep1&type=pdf) train two agents to talk to each other, picking up prosodic cues and develop turn-taking skills.
+[Khouzaimi et al. (2015)](https://aclanthology.org/W15-4643.pdf) train a dialogue management model intending to minimize the dialogue duration and maximize the completion task ratio.
+But these approaches are trained in simulated environments and it is unclear if they transfer to real users.